You are here:

 Money

-Since 2002, the Euro is the official currency in Italy.
-Up to date exchange rates for Swiss francs and other currencies can be found in the newspapers before arrival or at your own bank.
-Normally, you can pay or draw money with all popular credit cards in Italy.
+The official currency in Italy is the Euro.
+Up-to-date exchange rates for Swiss francs and other currencies can be found in the newspapers or at one's bank.
+It is usually possible to pay with or credit your account with all popular credit cards in Italy.

 Motorways

 Principally, nearly all motorways in Italy are liable to charges.
-At the tollbooths at the driveways and exits, one can pay the toll charge either cash, by credit card or by Viacard.
-Normally, you get the Viacard at the border crossings, petrol stations or the offices of the Italian car club ACI.
+At the tollbooths at the driveways and exits, the toll charge can be paid in either cash, by credit card or by Viacard.
+Normally, the Viacard can be obtained at the border crossings, petrol stations or the offices of the Italian car club ACI.

 Newspapers

 With enough knowledge of the Italian language, the Corriere della Sera and La Repubblica are recommendable daily newspapers.
-In larger cities and popular tourist regions, also international newspapers are available.
+In larger cities and popular tourist regions, international newspapers are available as well.

-Car burglar and car thefts are a huge problem in many Italian regions.
+Car burglaries and car thefts are a huge problem in many Italian regions.
 If possible, one should park the car at a locked up or guarded parking area.
-Moreover, it is necessary to leave nothing at all in the vehicle, to empty the glove locker and leave it open, as well as – if possible – to take out the car radio.
+Moreover, it is necessary to leave nothing at all in the vehicle, to empty the glove locker and leave it open, as well as, if possible, to take out the car radio.

-In the cities, white street kerbs permit parking whereas yellow kerbs are only for authorized persons and at blue kerbs one has to pay a fee.
+In the cities, white street kerbs permit parking whereas yellow kerbs are only for authorized persons and at blue kerbs requite a fee.

 Pets

-The entry of dogs and cats needs a EU pet animal passport and a valid anti-rabies inoculation.
-Additionally, the animal has to carry identification recognition (micro chip or tattoo).
+Entering dogs and cats is subect to an EU pet animal passport and valid anti-rabies vaccination.
+Additionally, the animal has to carry identification recognition (micro-chip or tattoo).
 With a dog, one should also take muzzle and leash to avoid further problems.

 Pharmacies

-In Italy pharmacies are open Monday to Friday from 9 am to 1.30 pm and from 4 pm to 7.30 pm.
+In Italy, pharmacies are open Monday to Friday from 9 am to 1.30 pm and from 4 pm to 7.30 pm.
 On Wednesday afternoon many pharmacies are closed on a rotating basis.
-From outsides, pharmacies are easily recognized because of the green crossing and the inscription Farmacia.
+Pharmacies are easily recognizable from the outside due to the green crossing and the inscription Farmacia.

 Police

-The police in Italy is divided into 2 big organizations.
-The Polizia statale and the Carabinieri.
+The police in Italy is divided into two big organizations: the Polizia statale and the Carabinieri.
 The Polizia is under the authority of the ministry of interior and is responsible for thefts, visa and residence permits.
-On the other hand, the Carabineri is a subject to the ministry of defence and looks for the public affairs and investigates criminal issues.
-In addition, the Polizia is met most of the time only in cities whereas the Carabineri maintains police stations even in the smallest villages.
+On the other hand, the Carabineri are subject to the ministry of defence, and takes care of public affairs and investigates criminal issues.
+In addition, the Polizia is usually limited to the cities whereas the Carabineri maintain police stations even in the smallest villages.

 Radio

-There are a number of radio stations in Italy, which partly broadcast abroad.
+There are a number of radio stations in Italy that partly broadcast abroad.
 Many of them play good and popular music.
-Our personal Italian-wide favourites are Radio 105, Radio Capitale and RTL 102,5.
+Personal Italian-wide favourites are Radio 105, Radio Capitale and RTL 102,5.

 Rail traffic

 Travelling by train is relatively easy in Italy.
-For those who plan a trip through Italy, there are Interral tickets at low prices and package offers of the Italian railway that allow travelling on 4 to 10 days per month.
+For those who plan a trip through Italy, there are Interrail tickets at low prices and package offers of the Italian railway that allow travelling on 4 to 10 days per month available.

 Reductions

 As in most countries in Europe, there are reductions for students and senior citizens in Italy.
-Many museums are free for seniors and teenagers at the age of 18 and younger – we recommend asking always for a reduction.
+Many museums are free for senior citizens and teenagers at the age of 18 and younger; best always ask for discounts.
 Students should always take their international student identity card with them to benefit from the offers.

 In order to drive a rental car in Italy, one has to be at least 21 years of age and be in possession of a national driving licence for more than one year.
-All current credit cards will be accepted – although we recommend booking your rental car in advance via Internet.
-There you get a complete comparison of prices and most of the time you save lots of money.
+All current credit cards will be accepted, although it is recommended to book a rental car in advance via Internet for price comparison and saving lots of money.

 Shopping

 Italy and shopping seem to be intrinsically tied together.
 Fashion, shoes, food and wine are among the top shopping goods in Italy.
-Not only in the boutiques of the big fashion capitals Milan, Florence and Rome shopping therefore takes time, money and above all, one needs enough space for the journey home.
+A lot of time, money and, above all, space for the journey home is necessary; not only in the boutiques of the big fashion capitals Milan, Florence and Romee.

 Smoking